libgd/libgd/src/readme.txt

 gdImageDestroy(im);

-   void* gdImageGd2Ptr(gdImagePtr im, int chunkSize, int fmt, int *size)
+   void* gdImageGd2Ptr(gdImagePtr im, int chunkSize, int fmt, int *size) _(FUNCTION)_
-          _(FUNCTION)_
    Identical to gdImageGd2 except that it returns a pointer to a memory area with the GD2 data.
 This memory must be freed by the caller when it is no longer needed.
-The 'size' parameter received the total size of the block of memory.
+The 'size' parameter receives the total size of the block of memory.

   Drawing Functions

    void gdImageSetPixel(gdImagePtr im, int x, int y, int color)